 - environmental compensation is paid.

-This means that interference in Natura 2000 will not be possible unless there is no alternative and the investment is absolutely necessary for social needs.
-In this case, nature is harmed, it is necessary to make compensation so that the balance in nature can be restored.
-In case the alternatives are technically difficult or expensive, it does not mean that investors can go ahead with the investment.
+This means that interference in Natura 2000 will not be possible unless there is no alternative, and the investment is absolutely necessary for social needs.
+In this case, it is necessary to make compensation so that the balance in nature can be restored.
+Even if the alternatives are technically difficult or expensive, that by itself is not a reason enough for the investor to be able to go ahead with the investment.
 Natura 2000 does not establish a ban as in other forms of nature protection, such as national parks, but it is mainly based on limiting actions that can significantly worsen the condition of natural habitats and habitats of plants and animals, as well as the negative impact on species for which protection has been designated in a Natura 2000 site.

 - there is an overriding public interest,